Who can visit Iran?

 How much is the visa fee to Iran?

-Note: Visa on arrival fees that you need to pay in cash at the airport to get your visa.
+For Visas on arrival you need to pay in cash at the airport to get your visa.
 In addition another 20 Euro’s will be charged for the Travel insurance fees.
 These fees are subject to change at around March of each year.
+You can find the stamp fee table according to the country in table below:

 What type of visa will I need?